 What is Anger Management?

 Anger lives within each and everyone one of us.
 Whether it’s been manifesting for years or it shows up randomly, we all have experienced and showed it.
 Achieving the goal of abstinence from alcohol, substance abuse and addictive behaviour, confronting our fears about anger is important.
 Anger management teaches individuals how to regulate emotions, how to put anger energy into a productive purpose and how to not be harmful to others.
-At Addiction Rehab islamabad, Anger Management is a part of program treatment.
+At Addiction Rehab Center in Islamabad, Anger Management is a part of program treatment.
 We re-teach individuals how to control anger, stress and outbursts.
 Anger is part of the destructive cycle of addiction, especially areas of: cravings, consequences, remorse, guilt, shame, and mental obsessions.

-Anger Management at Addiction Rehab islamabad
+Anger Management at Addiction Rehab Center in Islamabad

 As stated before, we have anger management exercises, anger management class, and anger management therapy.
 Below is a slight description and examples of what an individual will expect in our weekly programming.